davidwaterston/jList/readme.md

 | &nbsp; | &nbsp; | Updated sample code and documentation. |
 | &nbsp; | &nbsp; | Added this version history. |
 | 1.0.0 | 15th May, 2012 | Initial release. |

-#Future Plans

-Current and planned work for jList is public and detailed in [Trello](https://trello.com/board/jlist/504b80ff3a6c80626f306215).